node-fetch/node-fetch/README.md

 #### Request cancellation with AbortSignal

-> NOTE: You may only cancel streamed requests on Node >= v8.0.0
+> NOTE: You may cancel streamed requests only on Node >= v8.0.0

 You may cancel requests with `AbortController`.
 A suggested implementation is [`abort-controller`](https://www.npmjs.com/package/abort-controller).

-An example of timing out a request after 150ms could be achieved as follows:
+An example of timing out a request after 150ms could be achieved as the following:

 ```js
 import AbortController from 'abort-controller';